MEMS Mirrors & MEMS Modulators

-Boston Micromachines has pioneered MEMS (micro-electro-mechanical systems) deformable mirror technology for advanced optical control.
-These miniature-precision light-shapers empower the world's top researchers to make breakthroughs in astronomy, microscopy, laser control, and retinal imaging.
+Boston Micromachines has pioneered MEMS (micro-electro-mechanical systems) deformable mirrors for advanced optical control.
+These miniature-precision light-shapers empower the world's top researchers to make breakthroughs in astronomy, microscopy, laser research, laser communication, and retinal imaging.
 Leading the industry in MEMS mirror development and expanding into full high-resolution imaging systems, Boston Micromachines is committed to driving discovery in photonics applications.

 Unmatched Mirror Performance

-You can experience the power of MEMS deformable mirror technology with the fastest speed and the highest stability, precision and resolution in the industry.
+You can experience the power of MEMS deformable mirrors with the fastest speed and the highest stability, precision and resolution in the industry.
 Boston Micromachines' continuous and segmented deformable mirrors are ideal for a range of applications in astronomy, microscopy, defense related applications, laser communications and retinal imaging.
 BMC deformable mirrors enable sophisticated aberration compensation in an easy-to-use package and combined with an upgraded driver (X-Driver), you can experience the fastest-in-class response time.
-BMC HEX deformable mirror systems offer a practical alternative to MULTI deformable DMs.
-HEX-TTP deformable mirrors are well suited for an array of applications from in vivo microscopy to high-resolution astronomy.
-The unique HEX mirror architecture has the ability to tip, tilt, and piston multiple segments for alternative wavefront control.Learn More >

 End-to-End Product Support

 From product education to customization to product installation, we work side by side with the world’s top researchers like you to help drive scientific discoveries.
-In fact, some of our customers have included our hardware or listed us as co-authors in their published papers.Learn More >
+In fact, some of our customers have specifically included our deformable mirrors by name or listed us as co-authors in their published papers as our input contributed to the final publication.
+Find out more about our popular mirror models on our standard deformable mirror systems page.
+Finally, our deformable mirrors have been integrated into fully-commercialized instruments that are used in research facilities around the world.
+Click here for more information on OEM solutions.Learn More >

 Where Are Deformable Mirrors Used?